piotrekbrzegowy/movies-browser/README.md

 #### ℹ️ Instruction :

 - Browse the currently popular movies.
-You'll find a description of the film and its genre, country of production, release date, viewers' ratings, cast and crew.
+You'll find a description of the film and its genre, country of production, release date, viewers ratings, cast and crew.

 <img src="./public/Movies_Animation.gif" alt="demo_movies_section">